Encharted Cook

 Flaked sea salt must be in the air!
 Or at least on everyone's mind these days.

-Although it seems new, flaked sea salt is not a new novelty in cooking.
-Maldon Sea Salt Flakes have been produced since 1882 and the company has grown from an extremely small producer of a superb product to the darling of fine dining.
-It was a slow but steady climb for this small company, whose exceptional quality and purity of their sea salt flakes is undisputed.
+Although it may seem new and modern, flaked sea salt is not a recent novelty in cooking.
+The pyramid-shaped Maldon Sea Salt Flakes have been produced since 1882 and the company has grown from an extremely small producer of a superb product to the darling of fine dining.
+It was a slow but steady climb for this small company, whose exceptional quality and purity of its sea salt flakes are undisputed.

-According to their website, cookbook author Delia Smith recommended Maldon in the year 2000 and there was an immediate run on Maldon salt products.
-It is a fascinating read and a visit to the company’s website is a must if you want to know more about this rockstar salt:
+According to the Maldon Salt website, cookbook author Delia Smith recommended Maldon in the year 2000 and there was an immediate run on Maldon salt products.
+It is a fascinating read and a visit to the Maldon Salt company's website is a must if you want to know more about this rockstar salt.

 But to truly know it, you have to taste it.